uzojudo/uzojudo/README.md

 - 👋 Hi, I’m @uzojudo
 - 👀 I’m interested in cloud DevOps engineering
-- 🌱 I’m currently learning linux
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on linux projects and cloud labs
+- 💞️ I’m looking to collaborate on python projects and cloud labs

 <!---
 uzojudo/uzojudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.